rebelsky/sams-assorted-musings-reflections/rating-myself-2017.md

 **Calculating**

 Here goes.
-3*0.45 + 3*0.25 + 5*0.3 = 3.6.
+3\*0.45 + 3\*0.25 + 5\*0.3 = 3.6.
 We round to the nearest
 half, and that's 3.5.
-That's good.
 I now have a number that represents my value to the College.
-I expect that's either average or slightly below average [10].
-C'est la vie.
-Given my EOCEs in CSC 321/22, it's an appropriate score; the stress stress overload should incur a bit of compromise, but not too much.
+I expect that 3.5 is either average or slightly below average [10].
+It's the lowest score I've received in however many years I've been receiving scores.  _C'est la vie._  Given my EOCEs in CSC 321/22, it's an appropriate score; the stress overload should incur a bit of compromise, but not too much.

 I look forward to seeing what number I end up with at the end of the year.
 Fortunately, I'll have this somewhere on the Interweb to compare my